bryce080/WHSTechNotes/journal.md

 To me the term "brain rot" means somethign that is so stupid it'll rot your brain.
 I feel like social media doesn't affect my well-being because nothing online can affect how I am in real life.
 The word "slop" usually means something bad, for example, "My music is slop."
 Meanwhile the word "lore" is used to describe a backstory or details of somethign that happened.
 # December 16, 2024
 I am excited for winter break because I'll be able to get a break from the amount of work I'm getting and I'm going to gte to hang out with my friends.
+# January 8, 2025
+1. What I enjoyed the most about this class is that I'm able to catch up on other classes work.
+2. I'd like to start learning about the basics of making games if possible.
+3. I am interested in pursuing a Unity certification because Unity is used to make games.
+I'd need to learn the basics of Unity and basics of making games so I'd feel prepared.